Ogden Nash

 Perhaps indeed the possession of wealth is constantly distressing,

-But I should be quite willing to assume every curse of wealth if I could at the same time assume every blessing.
+But I should be quite willing to assume every curse of wealth if I could at the

 The only incurable troubles of the rich are the troubles that money can't cure,